Bane, Brooks lead Grizzlies to fifth straight win

 TIP-INS

 The Grizzlies beat a Southeast Division foe for the first time this year after losses to Miami, Washington, Charlotte and Atlanta. … F Ziaire Williams was helped off the court after spraining his left ankle early in the second quarter and didn’t return.
+Jenkins had no update on Williams’ status.
 Williams played three minutes in his return from a three-game absence because of right knee soreness.

 Heat: Monday’s game completed the Heat’s third home-and-home set against a Western Conference opponent.
 Miami already has finished its season series against the Utah Jazz and Denver Nuggets. … F Markieff Morris (whiplash) participated in warm-ups but missed his 15th consecutive game.